vagnersant/eliasdorneles.github.io/site/blog/web-scraping-with-scrapy---first-steps.md

 [scrapy.Request](http://doc.scrapy.org/en/latest/topics/request-response.html)
-objects, which represent an HTTP request to be made by the framework (these contain data like URL, parameters, cookies, etc) and define a function to be called when the request is complete -- acallback.
+objects, which represent an HTTP request to be made by the framework (these contain data like URL, parameters, cookies, etc) and define a function to be called when the request is complete -- a callback.

-  **Note:** if you are familiar with implementing AJAX in JavaScript, this way of work dispatching requests and registeringcallbacks may sound familiar.
+  **Note:** if you are familiar with implementing AJAX in JavaScript, this way of work dispatching requests and registering callbacks may sound familiar.

 In our example, we return a simple list of requests to Google and Yahoo